 - Outdated text books

-Things to Declutter from the Garage
+Things to Get Rid of in the Garage

 - Old lumber scraps